rodrigo-cl-porto/User-Defined-Functions/docs/en/vba/CleanString.md

 # [`CleanString`](/src/vba/CleanString.vba)

-Cleans a string by removing or replacing special characters and control characters with spaces.
+Cleans a string by removing or replacing special and control characters with spaces.

 ## Syntax